-Respond back to bullying and harassment by email or in writing.
+Respond to bullying and harassment by email or in writing.
 Base your responses to the bullying contractor with the facts of the contract.
 Make rational arguments against anything that you consider unreasonable and document everything.
-If the contractor has a legitimate reason for a payment advance, be reasonable and consider it if there is proof that there is a need for the advancement.
-Keep this interchange by email if possible, for documentation purposes.
+If the contractor has a legitimate reason for a payment advance, be reasonable, and find it if there is proof that there is a need for advancement.
+Keep this interchange by email, if possible, for documentation purposes.

 Advances in Payment

-If the contractor expresses the need for an advance of payment to pay for supplies then get an invoice as proof for the necessary advance in the payment schedule.
-Do not pay out the remainder of the payment schedules regardless of the circumstances because in all likelihood with a bullying contractor the job will not be completed.
+If the contractor expresses the need for an increase of payment to pay for supplies, then get an invoice as proof for significant advance the payment schedule.
+Do not pay out the remainder of the payment schedules regardless of the circumstances because, in all likelihood with a bullying contractor, the job will not be completed.

 For example, you received a request for an advance of $4,000, but the contractor has not given you any indication of what this is for, such as bills that need paying or outstanding invoices.

-Keep a running documentation of events and discussions of the project at all times, if possible.
+Keep running documentation of events and discussions of the project at all times, if possible.
 Even document the conversations of the bullying and your response, but just remember to keep your cool and remain professional at all times.
-You have alternates to accepting this bad behavior.
+You have alternates to accepting this lousy behavior.

-If you notice work that is not done to your satisfaction, then let the contractor know right away and try to resolve the issue.
-It is best to address issues when they first happen so that they can be remedied sooner rather than later or worse, never.
+If you notice work that is left undone and not to your satisfaction, then let the contractor know right away and try to resolve the issue.
+It is best to address problems when they first happen so that they can be remedied sooner rather than later or worse, never.

 Confronting a Bully